mmagnus/PocketX-Calibre-Plugin/readme.md

 # Workflow

 ![](imgs/workflow.png)
-**You callect everything to Pocket.
-The you run this PocketX script to create a feed.xml, and this feed is processed with recipe polityka to get articles behind paywall.
+**You collect everything to Pocket.
+(Let's focus on the orange flow) Then you run this PocketX script to create a feed.xml file and you upload it for example to Dropbox.
+Next, this feed file is fetched by a recipe,e.g., polityka to get login into the journal and get articles behind a paywall.
 Of course, you can code more than one recipes to process your pocket (depicted as many feeds and many recipes**

 # PocketX
 Configure your feeds in PocketX.recipe: